-It tastes best when made in odourless neutral vegetable oil.
+It tastes best when served hot and made in an odourless neutral vegetable oil.
 Avoid making in ghee as the ghee subdues the flavors of the dal.
 Also you can use basmati rice or broken basmati rice.
-Even regular broken rice or Tukda chawal as we call in hindi can be used.
+Even regular broken rice or Tukda chawal as we call in Hindi can be used.

 How to make Punjabi chana dal khichdi

 1. Rinse ½ cup chana dal a couple of times.
 Then soak overnight or for 4 to 5 hours or in hot water for 30 minutes.
 Here I soaked the dal in hot water for 30 minutes.

 2. Also rinse and soak ½ cup of rice in water for 30 minutes.

 3. After 30 minutes of soaking in hot water, drain all the water from the chana dal and keep it aside.

 4. Heat oil in the pressure cooker.
 Lower the flame and add 1 to 2 pinch of red chili powder, 1 pinch of asafoetida (hing) and salt as required.

 To make it gluten-free skip asafoetida or use gluten-free asafoetida.
 I suggest adding asafoetida as it aids in digestion and brings a nice flavor.

 5. Quickly stir and fry for a couple of seconds.

 6. Add the drained chana dal.